-But the iPhone 8 and iPhone 8 Plus aren’t mere consolation prizes to Apple’s spotlight-hogging flagship.
+But the iPhone 8 and iPhone 8 Plus aren’t mere consolation prizes to Apple’s spotlight-hogging flagships.
 They pack a ton of improvements, including a blazing fast processor that puts many laptops to shame, better cameras (especially on the iPhone 8 Plus) and wireless charging.
 And because of they're relatively low prices, they're still some of the best smartphones you can buy today.